West Nile Virus

 0

 Adult female mosquitoes are collected in a variety of traps: New Jersey Light Traps, CDC Traps, and Gravid Traps.
-The WNV mosquito season will run from May through mid-October.
+The WNV mosquito season will run from May 15 through October 1.

 Steps people should take to protect themselves from mosquitoes include: